-In women, medication usually results in restoration of menstrual cycles and pregnancy may occur.
-With larger tumors continued treatment is needed throughout the pregnancy but this is not required with smaller tumors.
+In women, medication usually results in restoration of menstrual cycles and ability to conceive.
+Larger tumors need continued treatment throughout pregnancy, but this is not required with smaller tumors.

-Most prolactinomas respond to Dopamine agonsists, but some require surgical removal.
-This can be achieved by an transsphenoidal operation through the nose, which avoids the brain and eye.
+If medication fails, surgery may be an option.
+This can be achieved by a transsphenoidal operation through the nose, which avoids the brain and eye.

 After Successful Surgery

-Once your prolactinoma is completely removed, the symptoms should resolve within days.
+Once your prolactinoma is completely removed, your symptoms should resolve within days.